Quick answer

 Can I leave a battery on the DCB115 after it's done charging?
 Yes.
 Once it reaches solid red (fully charged), the charger enters maintenance mode and will not overcharge.
 Many pros keep their daily packs parked on the charger overnight.

-Why does the charger only fault on cold mornings?
-Lithium-ion BMS chemistry refuses to charge below 32°F. If your charger lives in an unheated garage and you hit it first thing on a winter morning, the pack is often too cold — let it warm indoors for 30 minutes.
+Why does the charger only show red+yellow on cold mornings?
+Because that's the Hot/Cold Pack Delay doing its job.
+DeWalt's DCB115 manual instructs users not to charge below +40 °F (+4.5 °C).
+If your charger lives in an unheated garage and you hit it first thing on a winter morning, the pack is often too cold — let it warm indoors for 30 minutes and the yellow indicator will clear on its own.

 Is a swollen DeWalt battery a warranty claim?
 Usually yes, if you're within 3 years of purchase and the pack hasn't been physically damaged.
 Swelling is almost always a manufacturing defect in one or more cells.
 Do not attempt to use or charge a swollen pack — bring it to DeWalt Service or a recycling drop.

 Should I buy a third-party DeWalt-compatible battery?
 We don't recommend it.
-The counterfeit BMS in most third-party packs is the single most common reason for red+yellow fault codes on otherwise-fine DCB115 chargers.
-Genuine DeWalt packs work with the 3-year warranty and won't cause handshake failures.
+Third-party BMS behavior is a common reason for odd LED patterns on otherwise-fine DCB115 chargers.
+Genuine DeWalt packs are covered under the 3-year limited warranty and handshake reliably with the DCB115.